hanim99/INSA-notes/README.md

-shell what it translates the commands to use two commands at once ls (||) filename ping google.com ( to check if the server working or not
+shell what it translates the commands to use two commands at once ls (||) filename ping google.com ( to check if the server working or not recap
+🐧 Linux Recap (Simple & Clear)
+🔹 1.
+User Management in Linux
+Linux has two main types of users:
+Normal User → limited access
+Root User → full control of the system
+To perform admin tasks, we use sudo (SuperUser Do).
+📌 Example:
+sudo apt update
+👉 This runs the command with root privileges.
+🔹 2.
+Package Installation (Package Managers)
+Package managers are used to install and manage software.
+APT → used in Kali Linux / Ubuntu sudo apt install firefox
+PACMAN → used in Arch Linux
+sudo pacman -S firefox
+PKG → used in Termux (Android) pkg install python
+👉 All do the same job, but used in different systems.
+🔹 3.
+Software & Script Installation
+Software can be installed using package managers or scripts.
+📌 Example (script execution):
+chmod +x script.sh ./script.sh
+👉 chmod +x makes the script executable.
+🔹 4.
+Linux Shell
+The shell is where we type commands to interact with the system.
+📌 Example commands:
+ls cd Documents pwd
+👉 These help navigate files and directories.
+🔹 5.
+Processes & Management
+A process is a running program.
+📌 Examples:
+ps aux top htop
+👉 To kill a process:
+kill PID
+🔹 6.
+Redirection & Piping
+Redirection ( > ) → send output to a file
+ls > files.txt
+Piping ( | ) → send output to another command
+ps aux | grep firefox
+🔹 7.
+Useful Commands Learned
+mkdir folder touch file.txt cp file.txt copy.txt mv file.txt newname.txt rm file.txt